CSpanias/cspanias.github.io/_posts/2023-12-14-PicoCTF - Some Assembly Required 1.md

     ![](directory.png)

-6. If we visit the above directory, a file is downloading:
+6. If we visit the above directory, a file starts downloading:

     ![](download.png)